Some big stock market winners emerge from Obama move on Cuba

 MasTec Inc., a U.S.-based construction services company, is the No. 2 holding accounting for 6.3 percent of fund assets and was up 7.3 percent.

-The fund also holds shares of several cruise line operators that could benefit from increased tourism, and all saw big gains on the day.
-Royal Caribbean rose 6.6 percent to a record, Norwegian Cruise Line Holdings gained 4.6 percent to end just shy of a record high and Carnival Corp gained 3.5 percent to finish the day at its highest since early 2011.

-Other top fund holdings include Latin American soft drink distributor Cola-Cola Femsa, up 2.4 percent; shipping and agribusiness concern Seaboard Corp, up 3.2 percent; and U.S. home builder Lennar Corp, up 4.3 percent.
+Other top fund holdings include, Cola-Cola Femsa, up 2.4 percent; Royal Caribbean, that rose 4.7 percent to a record high; Seaboard Corp, up 1.5 percent; Lennar Corp, up 3 percent; Norwegian Cruise Line Holdings, up 2.2 percent.

-U.S. agricultural exporters stand to benefit as more traditional trade financing is being made available to customers in Cuba, who have previously had to pay cash in advance, said Jorge Dominguez, a professor at Harvard University.

-Providers of telecommunication services and building materials for residential construction also will be allowed to sell into the country.

-"A company that would export building materials for private residential construction would be a winner," Dominguez said.

 Aside from the holdings of the fund, another big gainer was Sherritt International Corp, a Toronto-based natural resources company that derives nearly three-quarters of its revenue from operations in Cuba.
-Its shares rose 26 percent in trading in Canada.
+Its shares were up 24 percent in trading in Canada.

 Sherritt is the largest independent energy company in Cuba and operates the Moa nickel mine in the eastern part of the Caribbean island state of 11.3 million people.